Applies to:

 The data steward for the HR database (Amanda) has the ‘assign privileges’ role in the HR database and, therefore, she can assign the EXECUTE privilege on MANAGER_SALARIES to any role she wishes, including the ‘sales_employee’ role.
 But the MANAGER_SALARIES view allows seeing salaries data, so now the users with ‘sales_employee’ role have indirect visibility over the data in the EMPLOYEE view.
 They cannot see the salaries by executing the EMPLOYEE view directly, but they can get whatever data from EMPLOYEE that is exposed through the MANAGER_SALARIES view.

-Example 4: Ron could start by defining a global policy to deny the access to view EMPLOYEE data to any role different from HR.
+Example 2: Ron could start by defining a global policy to deny the access to view EMPLOYEE to any role different from HR.

 Now, even if Amanda grants execution privileges on MANAGER_SALARIES to the ‘sales_employee’ and ‘marketing_employee’ roles, the execution of these queries will fail because they are not allowed by the policy defined above for the EMPLOYEE view.

 In the previous examples, the derived views created at the higher layers used only one view of the lower layer.
-The situation can get more complicated when a higher view combines several views of the lower layer, each one with different restrictions for different roles.
+When a higher view combines several views of the lower layer, the situation can get more complicated if there exist several roles with indirect access and each view has different restrictions for the different roles.
 Consider the following example to illustrate the point.

-Suppose now Sally has both the ‘employee’ and the ‘manager_europe’ roles, and she executes the TOP_SALARIES view (we assume she also has privileges to do so).
+Suppose now Sally has both the ‘employee’ and the ‘manager_europe’ roles, and she executes the TOP_SALARIES view.
 We will review step by step how Denodo evaluates the restrictions that are applied to this query.
 The key point is that Denodo will execute the query by going bottom-up in the view hierarchy and computing the applicable restrictions at each individual view in the hierarchy.
 More precisely:

 But in this case, the problem cannot be solved by simply adding new row restrictions to EMPLOYEE and DEPARTMENT, because the desired policies require information that is not available in the views: for instance, we cannot specify a policy in the EMPLOYEE view stating that the ‘manager_europe’ role can only see data of employees from departments located in Europe, because there is not a ‘location’ column in the EMPLOYEE view.